vysp-ai/vysp-next-js-demo/README.md

 This is a demo project using VYSP.AI Security platform to protect a ChatGPT demo application.

-It uses the VYSP.AI JS client to pretect the ChatGPT application.
+It uses the VYSP.AI TypeScript client to pretect the ChatGPT application.
 [NPM](https://www.npmjs.com/package/vysp-js)

 Thanks to [blrchen](https://github.com/blrchen/chatgpt-minimal) for the base application for this demo.